-- Gain important knowledge and skills pertinent to their chosen field of study. - Develop critical thinking, problem solving, and communication skills. - Engage in hands-on teaching and research experiences. - · Utilize modern laboratories and equipment. - · Learn in an interdisciplinary environment that promotes diversity, equity, and inclusion. - Become a complete student and citizen by participating in internships, co-ops, travel courses, student organizations, and other extracurricular activities. - Fully prepare themselves for their next professional ambition whether it be employment, further credentialing, or graduate/clinical education. - Master of Athletic Training (p.
-39) - Master of Science in Applied Biotechnology (p.
-46) - Master of Science in Cybersecurity (p.
-51) - Master of Science in Environmental Science and Policy (p.
-55) - Master of Science in Nutrition and Integrated Health (p.
-79) - Master of Science in Sustainable Management (p.
-85) - Applied Bioinformatics Certificate (p.
-91) - Sustainability and Wellbeing Certificate (p.
-96)
+- Gain important knowledge and skills pertinent to their chosen field of study. - Develop critical thinking, problem solving, and communication skills. - Engage in hands-on teaching and research experiences. - Utilize modern laboratories and equipment. - · Learn in an interdisciplinary environment that promotes diversity, equity, and inclusion. - Become a complete student and citizen by participating in internships, co-ops, travel courses, student organizations, and other extracurricular activities. - Fully prepare themselves for their next professional ambition whether it be employment, further credentialing, or graduate/clinical education. - Master of Athletic Training (p.
+42) - Master of Science in Applied Biotechnology (p.
+52) - Master of Science in Biodiversity Conservation and Management - Master of Science in Cybersecurity (p.
+59)

+- Master of Science in Environmental Science and Policy (p.
+64) - Master of Science in Nutrition and Integrated Health (p.
+88) - Master of Science in Sustainable Management (p.
+95) - Applied Bioinformatics Certificate (p.
+101) - Biodiversity and Conservation Science Certificate (p.
+102) - Conservation Data Management Analysis (p.
+103) - Conservation Leadership, Policy, and Management Certificate (p.
+104) - Foundations of Biodiversity Conservation and Management Certificate (p.
+107) - Sustainability and Wellbeing Certificate (p.
+110)